Anthlex/VISRA/README.md

 Tech
 ----

-Dillinger uses a number of open source projects to work properly:
+ViSRA uses a number of open source projects to work properly:

 - Php
 - MySql